Kimaru or Kharamôr?

 The kimaran nomads are a hardy people who have managed to survive in the deep kimaran deserts for centuries.
 They're a somewhat isolationist society that lives in the deep desert and only trades with the basin settlers when in need.
 Otherwise they live in the desert and travel along with herds of Merooxa, a bovine species adapted to survive in the desert.
 Being so isolationist, the kimaran nomads are almost exclusively of the kuna species.

 Not technically a part of Kimaru, the jungles of Tabut-Heda form a green band of life at the very southern tip of Arjin and spreads across the four islands, forming a jungle island paradise.
 However, beware, as these islands are inhabited by less than friendly creatures.

-The kuna are a canine-like species who are playful and always enjoy a good laugh.
+The kuna are one of the founding species of the Trifolk Alliance and are a canine-like species who are playful and always enjoy a good laugh.